How do cookie demise and CCPA affect publishers? What ad tech changes should you expect in coming years? We asked Ben from VentureBeat.

-In 2008, Ben launched The Sacramento Press as a new breed of local publication dedicated to rethinking how media interacts with a local audience.
+In 2008, Ben launched The Sacramento Press as a new breed of the local publication dedicated to rethinking how media interacts with a local audience.
 Ben built the first independent online local ad network (SLOAN) that generated hundreds of thousands of dollars for over 60 publishers.
-He was also a founding board member of the Local Independent Online News publishers (LION).
+He was also a founding board member of the Local Independent Online News Publishers (LION).

 In our conversation, we talked about the recent changes happening in ad technology and what experts like him think would be the impact on the industry.

 Q. Third-party cookies are at the end of their lifecycle.
 What possible challenges does this bring and what do you suggest to tackle them?

 This particular disruption isn’t a shift in the fundamental value publishers provide, but rather the strategies and practices that enable us to unlock and transact on that value.